Adam-Color/AppUsageGUI/README.md

 Contributions are welcome and needed on the Develop branch!
 Here is a TODO list:

 1. Add ways to analyze app usage data in the app
+2. Move to a single QT UI instead of multiple 'screens'
+3. Add support for tracking more than one executable per session